JTWWilson/resources/README.md

-# Combined Engineering Resources
+# J Wilson Subject Notes

-A repository of the html pages (hosted via GitHub Pages) for the theory notes made around different engineering subjects.
+A repository of the html pages (hosted via GitHub Pages) for the notes made around different subjects.

 The following are html page templates.